Mitgorakh/snow/README.md

 True-color terminals can produce the exact colors of the snow vim theme.

-> "Does my terminal have true-color support?"
-See [here](https://gist.github.com/XVilka/8346728) for a list of terminals that do, along with a dollop of messy technical detail.
+> See [here](https://gist.github.com/XVilka/8346728) for a list of terminals that feature true-color support, along with a dollop of messy technical detail.

 To enable true-color terminal support, add to vimrc: